Finite-size secret-key rates of discrete modulation continuous-variable quantum key distribution under Gaussian attacks: Related Work

-Lately DM CV QKD has rapidly advanced on both the experimental and theoretical fronts \cite{Guo2021}.
-High-throughput demonstrations with larger constellations have quantified the performance–distance trade-off in terms of secret key per channel use.
-Pan \emph{et al.} (1~Gbaud, discrete-Gaussian 64/256-QAM) report asymptotic SKR of $288.421/326.708$~Mbit/s at $5.059$~km, $159.395/179.348$~Mbit/s at $10.314$~km, $50.004/50.623$~Mbit/s at $24.490$~km, and $7.579/9.212$~Mbit/s at $50.592$~km; normalized by the symbol rate these correspond to $\approx0.288/0.327$, $0.159/0.179$, $0.0500/0.0506$, and $0.00758/0.00921$~bit/symbol, respectively~\cite{Pan2022OL}.
-Using a smaller constellation (16 symbols, 2~rings) at 2.5~Gbaud, Tian \emph{et al.} obtain $49.02$, $11.86$ and $2.11$~Mbit/s over $25$, $50$ and $80$~km, i.e., $\approx0.0196$, $0.00474$ and $8.44\times10^{-4}$~bit/symbol~\cite{Tian2023OL}.
-Roumestan \emph{et al.} demonstrate DM formats and report \emph{tens of Mbit/s} at $25$~km (original units retained, baud rate not specified, hence no bit/symbol normalization)~\cite{Roumestan2022arXiv}.
-QPSK realization has recently achieved \emph{composable, finite-size} security against collective attacks over $20$~km with $N\simeq2.3\times10^{9}$ signals and a positive key fraction of $11.04\times10^{-3}$~bit/symbol using heterodyne detection and an advanced finite-size proof stack~\cite{TobiasDM2024}.
-These results collectively set realistic targets for protocol design at metropolitan scales. \emph{Theory side.} On the finite-size composable front with realistic detection, Ref.~\cite{Lupo2022} establishes composable security for DM CV-QKD under nonideal heterodyne detection (collective attacks), delivering tight numerical bounds without Hilbert-space truncations.
-In Ref.~\cite{FlorianPRXQ2023} an energy test and dimension reduction are tailored to DM CV-QKD, yielding experimentally viable conditions (reported up to $\sim72$~km for i.i.d.\ collective attacks).
-For phase-shift keying specifically, in Ref.~\cite{kanitschar2022optimizing} an optimized PSK (including post-selection), providing tight asymptotic benchmarks relevant to both homodyne and heterodyne decoding, while in ~\cite{Liu2021PRXQ} is analyzed QPSK showing enhanced tolerance to noise.
-Beyond collective attacks, a finite-size security for QPSK DM CV-QKD against \emph{coherent} attacks via the EAT~\cite{AcinQuantum2024} and sequential attacks~\cite{PrimaatmajaNPJQI2025,PascualGarciaPRA2025}, but with a different security proof technique that we presented in this work.
-For asymptotic baselines, a tight security for discrete modulation is in Ref.~\cite{Ghorai2019}, and an SDP-based asymptotic framework for DM (including QPSK) in ~\cite{Lutk2019}.
-An explicit asymptotic key-rate formula for \emph{arbitrary} discrete modulations is in Ref.~\cite{Denys2021}.
-However, these works are not easy to compare \textit{à la apples-to-apples} with our conditional-entropy approach for PSK under passive (pure-loss) assumptions.
+\emph{Theory side.} On the finite-size composable front with realistic detection, Ref.~\cite{Lupo2022} establishes composable security for DM CV QKD under nonideal heterodyne detection (collective attacks), delivering tight numerical bounds without Hilbert-space truncations.
+For phase-shift keying specifically, Ref.~\cite{kanitschar2022optimizing} presents an optimized scheme (including post-selection), providing tight asymptotic benchmarks relevant to both homodyne and heterodyne decoding, while Ref.~\cite{Liu2021PRXQ} analyzes QPSK showing enhanced tolerance to noise.
+Beyond collective attacks, finite-size security of QPSK DM CV-QKD is established in Ref.~\cite{AcinQuantum2024} against \emph{coherent} attacks, and in Ref.~\cite{PrimaatmajaNPJQI2025,PascualGarciaPRA2025} against sequential attacks.
+For asymptotic setting, a tight security analysis for DM is presented in Ref.~\cite{Ghorai2019}, and an SDP-based asymptotic framework for DM (including QPSK) is discussed in~\cite{Lutk2019}.
+An explicit asymptotic key-rate formula for \emph{arbitrary} DM is in Ref.~\cite{Denys2021}.